Concordium/concordium-node-sdk-js/packages/nodejs/grpc-migration.md

 # Migration guide from GRPCv1 to v2:

-## general:
+## General:
-blockhash inputs are now optional, and if given must be given as a Uint8Array/buffer.
-If not given it uses the last final block.
+Blockhash inputs are now optional, and if given must be given as a Uint8Array/buffer.
+If the blockhash is not given the function will use the last final block.

 ## getNextAccountNonce
-Renamed to getNextAccountSequenceNumber
+- The function has been renamed to getNextAccountSequenceNumber.
-nonce field is renamed to sequenceNumber
+- The nonce field is renamed to sequenceNumber.

 ## getCryptographicParameters
 nothing?